menu

 People

 The Kent City Center neighborhood stands out for having an average per capita income lower than 98.7% of the neighborhoods in the United States.
-Also of note is NeighborhoodScout's research finding that the Kent City Center neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
-In a nation where approximately 1 in 4 children are living in poverty, the Kent City Center community truly stands out from the rest in this regard.
+In a nation where 1 out of every 4 children lives in poverty, the Kent City Center neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 In addition, an extraordinary 45.7% of the residents of the Kent City Center neighborhood are currently enrolled in college.
 This is such a large part of life in this neighborhood that the neighborhood changes a great deal with the change of semesters and is far quieter during the summer when many students are away.